kibitzr/kibitzr/README.rst

         :target: https://incubator.sig.eu/TEST-SMELLS/
         :alt: BCH compliance

 Kibitzr is like a secret twin brother who does routine tasks and asks for nothing in return.
+Try and see it for yourself.

 * Problems?
 Ask in issues_, or gitter_
 * Documentation: https://kibitzr.readthedocs.io.